ethanbass/chromConverter/README.md

 chromConverter is an R package to facilitate HPLC-DAD/UV file conversion from proprietary binary formats.

-It currently consists of a wrapper around the file parsers included in the [Aston](https://github.com/bovee/aston) package for python.
+It currently consists of a wrapper around the file parsers included in the [Aston](https://github.com/bovee/aston) and [Entab](https://github.com/bovee/entab) packages as well as some parsers written natively in R for text-based formats.

-This includes Agilent ChemStation `.uv`, `.ms`, MassHunter `.sp`, etc.

-The development version here on GitHub now includes a parser for Shimadzu LabSolutions `ascii` files through the `read_fid` function.
+## Formats

+- Agilent ChemStation CH, FID, MS, MWD, and UV
+- Agilent MassHunter DAD (`.sp`)
+- Shimadzu LabSolutions GC-FID ascii (`.txt`) format
+- Chromeleon UV ascii (`.txt`) format

 ## Installation